 Freeze-thaw cycles as a triggering factor for rockfalls in the upper Soča Valley (NW Slovenia) on limestone cliffs

-Abstract ID: 3.12880 | Accepted as Talk | Poster | TBA | TBA
+Abstract ID: 3.12880 | Not reviewed | Requested as: Poster | TBA | TBA

 Milan Kobal (1)

-Mateja Jemec Auflič (2)
+Mateja, Jemec Auflič (2)

 (2) Geological Survey of Slovenia, Dimičeva 14, 1000 Ljubljana, Slovenia